SrikanthVelpuri/Classification-of-Fruits/README.md

 This data is taken from kaggle.This data contains 41 different kinds of fruits and using machine learning techniques we chosse the best model for this classification

-Importing all the libraries require for this data classification
+Importing all the libraries required for this data classification

-Loading Images From the Folder
+Loading Images From the Folder.

 Applying PCA to the data for dimensionality reduction.